-You have a great idea for a new food you wish to serve at your child's birthday.
-You shared this idea on an open platform and a small company contacted you and promised to work with your idea and deliver your wish.
-Freshly made food delivered to your home address based on the menu you had created for the week giving you more time to spend with your family on weekday evenings- realized by new network services.
+You had a great idea for a new food you wished to serve at your child's birthday.
+You shared this

+Freshly made food delivered to your home address based on the menu you had created for the week giving you more time to spend time with your family on weekday evenings - realized by new network services.

 3.1.1.
-Improving Insights into Consumers
+Improving Insights in Consumers